AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 ## Add a timestamp filter condition {#filter-condition}

-You can add a timestamp filter condition to focus the analysis of your columns.
+To focus the analysis of your columns based on chronology, you can add a timestamp filter condition.
 This can be used to filter out historical data or focus your data analysis on a specific period.
 The `FILTERCONTEXT` command calculates statistics on a subset of the dataset based on the filter condition you provide.

 In the example below, statistics are computed on all columns for the dataset `tableName`, where the column timestamp has values between the specified range of `2023-04-01 00:00:00` and `2023-04-05 00:00:00`.